elibarrow/BAE305-SP24-LAB5/README.md

 ## Part 4 - LED dimmer using PWM ##
-We used the same circuit was that in part 2 with the potentiometer, expcept the LED pin was switched to one that was PWM capable.
+We used the same circuit as that in part 2 with the potentiometer, except the LED pin was switched to one that was PWM capable.
 We then read the voltage from the potentiometer and mapped the voltage (0 to 1023) to a value from 0 to 255 using the function map(value, fromLow, fromHigh, toLow, toHigh).
 We wrote the map value to the LED pin using the function analogWrite(pin,value).

 ## Results ##